IgnatiusHarry/Social-Capital-Loss-and-Suicide-Rates-in-the-U.S.-2000-2022-/README.md

 - This study also plots all of the suicide rates combined with the number of hate groups in each U.S. country

 **Analytical Techniques**
+- OLS
-- OLS and Panel Data Fixed Effect Regression Analysis: Useful for time-series analyses with large sample sizes and controlling characteristics that do not change drastically over time.
+- Panel Data Fixed Effect Regression Analysis: Useful for time-series analyses with large sample sizes and controlling characteristics that do not change drastically over time.
 - Pearson Correlation: Used to measure the strength and direction of a linear relationship between two variables.

 ## Result, Conclusion and Future Research